Playground Bullies and the History of Mudslinging in U.S. Presidential Elections

 But why limit recess academy to school children?
 Since politicians also have a flair for bullying, perhaps we should create a special one for them, too.
 If you followed the 2016 Republican primary, perhaps, you'll agree.
 Though it's naive to consider the mudslinging that took place in that particular primary unprecedented when, in fact, dirty politics harks back to our country's first elections.
 As the saying goes, "there is nothing new under the sun."
 So, here's a short history lesson.

-U.S. presidential election musdslinging begins - President John Adams versus Vice President Thomas Jefferson
+U.S. presidential election mudslinging begins: President John Adams versus Vice President Thomas Jefferson

-We see the beginnings of U.S. presidential election mudslinging as early as the presidential election of 1800, between President John Adams and Vice President Thomas Jefferson, which set the tone for dirty politics in America.
-Jefferson, with the help of James Madison and brewing discontent among the populace, had already begun quietly undermining President Adams and his Federalist Party.
-Meanwhile, the Federalist press referred to Jefferson and Madison as traitors.
-Only one political party existed at that time, so people considered Jefferson's move to form an opposition to the current government a treacherous act.
-Nevertheless, these actions set a precedent for our modern political party system.
+Presidential election mudslinging took root in the election of 1800 between President John Adams and Vice President Thomas Jefferson, which set the tone for dirty politics in America.
+Jefferson, with the help of James Madison, was secretly undermining President Adams and his Federalist Party because he thought the Federal government had already become too powerful.
+Meanwhile, Federalist publications referred to Jefferson and Madison as traitors.
+Only one political party existed at that time, so people considered Jefferson's move to form an opposition to the current form of government a treacherous act.
+Nevertheless, Jefferson's defiance was instrumental in launching our two-party system.

 Troubles for Adams